 She is an active volunteer and supporter of WE.org, an international charity and educational partner that believes in a world where all children are free to achieve their fullest potential as agents of change.
 She shares her passion for food, wine, travel and design with her husband and daughter (well, not the wine part).

-Amy directs thought leadership and best practices across North America from our Chicago office.
-Over the course of her 25 years in marketing, she has lent her expertise to some of the biggest integrated campaigns in the business, including numerous initiatives for Allstate, Applebee’s, Clorox, General Mills, P&G and PepsiCo.
+Amy is the General Manager, North America at Current Global where she directs thought leadership and best practices across our North American offices.
+Over the course of her 25+ years in marketing, Amy has lent her expertise to some of the biggest integrated campaigns in the business, including numerous initiatives for Allstate, Applebee’s, Clorox, General Mills, P&G and PepsiCo.
+Early in her career, she led the got milk? campaign for its first successful decade.

-Named a 2017 PR News Top Women in PR honoree, Amy’s expertise lies in digging into the everyday busy life of people from Gen Z to Gen X to help her clients become part of their daily DNA.
+Named a 2017 PR News Top Women in PR Award honoree, Amy’s expertise lies in digging into the everyday busy life of people from Gen Z to Gen X to help her clients become part of their daily DNA.
+She builds award-winning integrated campaigns rooted in insights, brought to life with compelling creative and tracked with rigorous metrics to prove the impact on her clients’ businesses.

 Lisa brings integrated marketing expertise and an entrepreneurial appetite that drives client success and growth across the agency’s global operations.
 She is adept at building a client-centric culture, accelerating the adoption of multi-discipline communications solutions, and collaborating across communities to develop innovative, award-winning work that delivers measurable results.